-The wine bottles in Europe had a volume of around 0.7 liters with a range of 0.65 to 0.85, which lasted until the 1970s.
-Only then did the current standard of 0.75 or three quarters of a liter for wines prevail worldwide.
-Since 1977, 0.75 l has been the European standard for wine bottles; but 0.7 l was still used in Germany until 1987.
-This size is referred to in gastronomy as 1/1 (Eintel).
-In Switzerland (Vaud), the 0.7-liter bottle is still in use today and in the US, the 0.75 liter size is still not used in the USA to this day. at spirits however, the volume is still mostly 0.7 liters.
+The wine bottles in Europe had a volume of around 0.7 liters with a range between 0.65 and 0.85, which lasted until the 1970s.
+Only then did today's standard of 0.75 or three quarter liters prevail for wines worldwide.
+0.75 l has been the European standard for wine bottles since 1977; in Germany 0.7 l was used until 1987.
+This size is also referred to as 1/1 (single) in the catering trade.
+In Switzerland (Vaud), however, the 0.7 liter bottle is still in use today and the 0.75 liter size is still not used in the USA to this day. at spirits however, the volume is still mostly 0.7 liters.
 But there are also numerous smaller volumes and oversizes, which are listed below (see also under nominal volume ).

 Especially in Bordeaux.
-Burgundy and Champagne It has long been common to fill wine or sparkling wine in larger bottles.
-The bottle aging in larger bottles is slower, which can have a positive effect.
-Wine is the most common Magnum with one and a half and the double magnum with three liters volume.
-The overlying sizes are usually only showpieces for marketing activities.
-To protect the wine from the harmful effects of UV light To protect most wine bottles are produced with dark colored glass.
-Many bottles are for practical reasons bottle bottom a dent.
+Burgundy and Champagne it has long been common to fill wine or sparkling wine in larger bottles.
+The bottle aging Larger bottles are slower, which can have a positive effect.
+Wine is the most common Magnum with one and a half and the double magnum with three liters.
+The larger sizes above are usually only show objects for marketing measures.
+To protect the wine from the harmful effects of UV light To protect, most wine bottles are made with dark colored glass.
+For practical reasons, many bottles have the bottle bottom an indentation.

-Most bottle oversizes are named after famous biblical figures.
+Most oversize bottles are named after famous biblical characters.
 But there are different versions, for what reason and when they were first used.
-The well-known wine author André Simon (1877-1970) said that the names were chosen according to the greatness and honor of the mighty kings of Israel (but not all kings are).
-The first use of biblical names dates from 1725, as a winemaker in Bordeaux Jeroboam used for the sixfold bottle.
-The alleged reason was that this was called a "man of great value".
-Perhaps they were inspired by Eugene Destuche, a poet from Champagne who mentions Jeroboam and others of later names in his works.
+The well-known wine author André Simon (1877-1970) believed that the names were chosen based on the size and honor of the mighty kings of Israel (but they are not all kings).
+The first use of biblical names dates from 1725 as a winemaker in Bordeaux Jeroboam used for the six-bottle.
+The alleged reason was that he was described as a "man of great value".
+They may have been inspired by Eugene Destuche, a Champagne poet who mentions Jeroboam and other later names in his works.